Na-Rajan/RNasDEV/docs/documentation/LOCAL_LLM_GUIDE.md

 ## Additional Notes for WSL2 Users:

-1. If you encounter the following error during setup: `Exception: Failed to create opendevin user in sandbox: b'useradd: UID 0 is not unique\n'`
+1. If you encounter the following error during setup: `Exception: Failed to create rnasdev user in sandbox: b'useradd: UID 0 is not unique\n'`
 You can resolve it by running:
     ```
     export SANDBOX_USER_ID=1000